 - Roman Catholics love to pray.
 During mass, each member of the audience is expected to pray and to relish the delightful reading of Scripture and well-written liturgy.

 - Roman Catholics appreciate church history.
-The clergy trace their ordinal line all the way back to the Apostolic age.
-A strong emphasis is placed on specific saints in Christian history that–in my view–inspires the Catholic to live a life worthy of the good news.
+The clergy trace their succession of Holy Orders all the way back to the Apostolic age.
+A strong emphasis is placed on specific saints in Christian history that, in my view, has the potential to inspire the Catholic to live a life worthy of the good news.

 I believe that Protestants should look for ready allies in Roman Catholics who are hungry for the kingdom of God to rule on earth and the peace of Christ to rule in hearts.